+I/We

-I/We of Royal Reso orts Hikkaduwa PLC hereby appoint. holder of NIC No or failing him /her TILAK DE ZOYSA of Nugegoda whom failing TOYOHIKO MURAKAMI of Japan whom failing HIROYUKI OTA of Japan whom failing JOHN VIRAJ WINSTON MALAWANA of Madiwela whom failing GINIGE CHANNA AJITH DE SILVA of Colombo 06 whom failing CHRISTOPER SURITH JAYARAJ PERERA of Kalubowila as my/ our proxy to represent me/ us on my/ our behalf as indicated below General Meeting of the Company to be held on Wednesday the 23rd August 2023 and at any Please indicate your preference by placing a ✓ against the Resolution No. For Against To receive and consider the Report of the Board of Directors and the Audited Financial Statements for the Year ended 31st March 2023 together with the Report of the Auditors thereon.
-2. To declare a First and Final dividend of Rs 0.20/- per share for the Ordinary Shareholders for financial year under review 3.
-To re-appoint Mr. Tilak De Zoysa, who has reached 76 years of age, in terms of Section 210(2)(b) of the Companies Act.
-4. To re-elect Mr. G C A De Silva, who retires by rotation in terms of Article 24(6) of the Articles of Association of the Company.
+PLC hereby appoint. •

+holder of NIC Noof

+or failing him /her

+TILAK DE ZOYSA of Nugegoda

+TOYOHIKO MURAKAMI of Japan

+HIROYUKI OTA of Japan

+JOHN VIRAJ WINSTON MALAWANA of Madiwela

+GINIGE CHANNA AJITH DE SILVA of Colombo 06

+CHRISTOPER SURITH JAYARAJ PERERA of Kalubowila

+as my / our proxy to represent me / us on my/ our behalf as indicated below Meeting of the Company to be held on Wednesday the 21st August 2024 and at any adjour Please indicate your preference by placing a ✓ against the Resolution No. nment there eof.

+For Against

+To receive and consider the Report of the Board of Directors and the Audited Financial Statements for the Year ended 31st March 2024 together with the Report of the Auditors thereo n.

+2. To declare a First and Final dividend of Rs 0.30/- per share for the Ordinary Shareholders for financial year under review

+3. To re-appoint Mr. Tilak De Zoysa, who has reached 77 years of age, in terms of Section 210(2)(b) of the Companies Act.

+4. To re-elect Mr. C.S.J Perera, who retires by rotation in terms of Article 24(6) of the Articles of Association of the Company.

 5. To re-appoint M/s.
-Ernst & Young, Chartered Accountants, Auditors of the Company for the ensuing Financial year 2023/2024 and to authorize the Board of Directors to determine their remuneration.
-As witness my/ our hand/s thisday of 2023.
-NIC NO. / REG.
-NO. SIGNA ATURE
+Ernst & Young, Chartered Accountants, Auditors of the Company for the ensuing Financial year 2024/2025 and to authorize the Board of Directors to determine their remuneration.

+6. To authorize the Directors to determine contributions to charities and other donations for the year 2024/2025.

+As witness my/ our hand/s thisday of 2024.